AnBowell/SimFarm2030/README.md

 - [x] Create Python scipt to plot the data
 - [ ] Collect ALL data needed
 - [x] Start adapting FACYNation codes
+- [x] Train model on 5 regions and predict on a sixth

+To Do
+- [ ] Model AOT40 over the entire county.
+Can then be used as an input to yield model (3-D Guassian)
+- [ ] Change stan model from monthly rain/temp inputs to daily
+- [ ] Define a weighting for months running up to harvest
+- [ ] Compare test site to performance over the UK.